trvrb/dynamics-practical/README.md

 We don't need to do anything here, because the sequences and the geographic locations are based on the same underlying evolutionary tree.

-**Select the 'States' panel click on 'location' in the left-hand list of data partitions.**
+**Select the 'States' panel and click on 'location' in the left-hand list of data partitions.**

 In addition to reconstructing states at all ancestors, we are particularly interested in where in the world the pandemic emerged.